gravytates/volunteer_tracker/README.md

 Ruby 2.2.2
 Bundler
+Postgres

 ### Installing

 Installation is not quick, nor particularly easy.
 First ensure you have Postgres installed.
+Then:

 * Navigate to terminal and run the following commands to set up your databases:
   * CREATE DATABASE volunteer_tracker;